Bobby Kimmel: Back In Tucson - 4 Corners

-4 Corners sang together for 3 1/2 years and released two CDs before Jo left the group in the summer of 2006.
+4 Corners sang together for 3 1/2 years and released two CDs before Wilkinson left the group in the summer of 2006.

 BK Special

-After Jo left 4 Corners, Bobby, Stefan and Lavinia decided to try to go on as a trio.
+After Wilkinson left 4 Corners, Kimmel, Heorge and White decided to try to go on as a trio.

-Bobby had written a group of new songs full of possibilities for rich harmonies, and much room for Stefan to play.
-(Bobby and Stefan had figured out how two finger-style guitarists could play together).
-So along with a crop of Stefan's latest songs to work with, the band quickly developed a new repertoire and a new harmony sound.
-The acoustic music community in Tucson was quick to embrace them.
+Kimmel written a group of new songs full of possibilities for rich harmonies, and much room for George to play.
+Along with a crop of George's latest songs to work with, the band quickly developed a new repertoire and a new harmony sound.

-The BK Special CD - with Linda Ronstadt
+BK Special album with Linda Ronstadt

-Although BK Special only formed in the summer of 2006, by the end of that year, they were already talking about recording their first CD.
+Although BK Special only formed in the summer of 2006, by the end of that year, they were already talking about recording their first album.
 They followed through, and in March 2007 the trio went into Duncan Stitt's A Writer's Room studio to begin recording.
 They recorded 12 songs live in the studio over the next couple of weeks.

-Somewhere toward the end of the mixing process, and before Stefan's return, Bobby got a call from Linda Ronstadt who was in Tucson and wanted to visit.
-They went out to dinner, and during the evening Bobby was raving about how excited he was with the way the CD was turning out.
-Linda said, "I'd love to hear some of it."
-Since they were near Bobby's house, Linda stopped by and Bobby played her a few of the rough mixes.

-Linda was immediately impressed with the sound Duncan had achieved on the all-acoustic CD, and really liked the trio's three-part vocals.
-One of the songs Bobby played was his own Into The Arms Of Love, and Linda started singing a pretty harmony part under her breath.
-Bobby asked if she would sing that part on the CD and Linda said, "Sure."
-That was it.
+Somewhere toward the end of the mixing process, and before George's return, Kimmel got a call from Linda Ronstadt who was in Tucson and wanted to visit.
+They went out to dinner, and during the evening Kimmel was raving about how excited he was with the way the album was turning out.
+Ronstadt was immediately impressed with the sound Stitt had achieved on the all-acoustic CD, and really liked the trio's three-part vocals.
+One of the songs Kimmel played was his own "Into The Arms of Love", and Ronstadt started singing a harmony part under her breath.
+Kimmel asked her to sing that part on the album.

-By the time Stefan came back from Germany, the CD was nearly mixed - and Linda had agreed to sing on it.
-The band quickly cleaned up whatever remained to be done, Linda came into Duncan's studio and added her vocal part, Stefan mastered it with Craig Schumacher at Wave Lab, and off it went to be manufactured.
+By the time George came back from Germany, the album was nearly mixed - and Ronstadt had agreed to sing on it.

-The Second BK Special CD
+Second BK Special album

-In 2010, BK Special released their second CD Hope Spring, containing eight original songs by Bobby Kimmel.
+In 2010, BK Special released their second album, Hope Spring, containing eight original songs by Kimmel.
 Both BK Special CDs remain in print and available.